 Sharing The Book:

-If you find you like this idea, you can check out the rest of the series [HERE].
+If you find you like this idea for skill introduction, you can check out the rest of the series [HERE].
 There are thirteen skill books in the bundle.
 They work well for introducing new skills, in literacy stations for review, for RTI lessons, and for test prep when you’re ready for that time of year.
 Once made, they can be revisited for review too.